ashri/taskpaper-review/README.md

   `tp-review <taskpaper-file> [<yyyy-mm-dd>] [--debug]`

-The date instructs the script to use the specified date rather than todays date.
+The date instructs the script to use the specified date rather than today's date.

-The debug flag means don't overwrite the file, just output debug log and write the changes to standard out.
+The debug flag won't overwrite the file, just output a debug log and write the changes to standard out.

 Using day to day
 ----------------

-The method I am using it to store my Taskpaper files in Dropbox and everynight have a cron job call this script to reivew the tasks in the files.
+I store my Taskpaper files in Dropbox and have a cron job call this script every night to review the tasks in the files.

 [1]: http://www.hogbaysoftware.com/products/taskpaper